Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Benchmarking Study:

-If you want to be compliant with Transfer Pricing rules, you’ll need to conduct a local Benchmarking Study specific to Thailand.
-Getting the right prices from comparable companies will allow you to work out what price to charge a related company when involved in a transaction that comes under Transfer Pricing.
+If you want to be compliant with Thailand's Transfer Pricing rules, you’ll need to conduct a local Benchmarking Study specific to Thailand.
+Getting the right prices from comparable companies will allow you to work out what price to charge a related company when involved in a transaction that falls under the ambit of Transfer Pricing.

 BEPS:

-Base Erosion and Profit Shifting (BEPS) Action Plan is the framework developed by the OECD in co-operation with G20 countries and adopted widely around the world.
+Base Erosion and Profit Shifting (BEPS) is the framework developed by the OECD in 2016 in co-operation with G20 countries that has been adopted widely around the world.
 It aims to prevent companies from artificially shifting profits to lower-tax jurisdictions, or tax havens, through various means, including inappropriate Transfer Pricing arrangements.
+The BEPS framework has 15 action points to address strategies used by MNEs to exploit gaps and mismatches in tax rules to avoid paying tax.

 Functional Analysis: